Free quote

 230mm+ 115mm+

-• If the two profiles you have chosen are very different in look and design, you may need to use a skirting block so the area where the two meet is not messy or too busy.
+• If the two profiles you have chosen are significantly different in appearance and design, you may need to use a skirting block to prevent the area where they meet from appearing messy or too busy.

-• Try to stick with profiles with similar features ie both with bold curves, or both with steps and sharp lines.
+• Try to stick with profiles that have similar features, i.e., both with bold curves or both with steps and sharp lines.
 Don’t try and mix profiles that are worlds apart in look.

-A skirting block is an excellent choice if you are using different profiles, thickness or heights for your skirting and architraves, as it seamlessly allows the two profiles to not look out of place or odd, allowing them to not be placed right next to each other.
+Skirting blocks are an excellent choice if you are using different profiles, thicknesses, or heights for your skirting and architraves.
+They seamlessly allow the two profiles to blend in, preventing them from looking out of place or odd when placed next to each other.

 Skirting Height Architrave Width Skirting Block Size (hxw)